martypowell/draft-standards/goals.md

 # Goals
-The purpose of this document is to layout the current goals for development at Baltimore County
+The purpose of this document is to layout the current goals for development at Baltimore County.

+NOTE: This document is used for collaboration purposes only.

 ## TODO